MCAT to IQ Calculator

 Limitations of Converting MCAT Scores to IQ

-While using percentile matching to compare MCAT scores to IQ might seem straightforward, this method has significant limitations:
+While using percentile matching to compare MCAT scores to IQ might seem easy, this method has some key limitations:

 1. Different focus: The MCAT measures academic preparation in specific areas like biology, chemistry, and reasoning, while IQ tests assess general cognitive ability.
 Scoring well on the MCAT doesn’t necessarily mean a high IQ, as the two measure different skill sets.